Lyman-alpha emitter: Properties

+LAEs in 1.9 < z < 3.5 show strong UV emission, mostly from a young stellar population with low metallicity.
+The ionizing radiation escape fraction may be high in these regions, supporting the idea that early LAEs in high redshift could be a key factor driving reionization.

 Importance in cosmology

 LAEs are important probes of reionization, cosmology (BAO), and they allow probing of the faint end of the luminosity function at high redshift.

 The baryonic acoustic oscillation signal should be evident in the power spectrum of Lyman-alpha emitters at high redshift.
 Baryonic acoustic oscillations are imprints of sound waves on scales where radiation pressure stabilized the density perturbations against gravitational collapse in the early universe.
 The three-dimensional distribution of the characteristically homogeneous Lyman-alpha galaxy population will allow a robust probe of cosmology.
 They are a good tool because the Lyman-alpha bias, the propensity for galaxies to form in the highest overdensity of the underlying dark matter distribution, can be modeled and accounted for.
 Lyman-alpha emitters are over dense in clusters.

+Regarding the Epoch of Reionization, it was determined by a study using a simulation that more luminous LAEs, which play a large part in reionization during this period, are highly correlated with the Lyman Continuum.
+90% of the escaping Lyman Continuum radiation in the ISM can be credited to LAEs.
+Another study also found that varying velocities in the ISM around high-redshift galaxies could aid in the escape of Lyman alpha photons from thick dust and clouds, effecting emission data.